 Step 4: Brush the top of the salmon with olive oil or use olive oil spray all over the salmon.
 Bake for 25 minutes, but check for doneness around the 20-minute mark.
 Enjoy hot with reserved chutney.

-How to check for the doneness or How long to cook Salmon:
+How to check for the doneness of Salmon

 - To check for doneness you can simply use a fork and see if the salmon flakes easily.